JiachenRen/cs4476-cv-project/README.md

 - Preprocess input image by applying threshold and de-noise to convert to binary
 - `SIFT` related functionalities for extracting features from recognized text blocks
 - Group contours in detected text blocks for character level segmentation
+- Flood fill of speech bubbles using SIFT key points cluster centers as seeding coordinates
+- Morphing of speech bubble binary mask to consume texts within

 #### PIL